sailpoint-oss/developer.sailpoint.com/docs/api/patch-requests.md

 To use PATCH to update a resource, you first need to know the resource ID.

-Not all resource IDs are available in the IdentityNow UI, so you may need to use the API to find the ID for the resource you want to update.
+Not all resource IDs are available in the Identity Security Cloud UI, so you may need to use the API to find the ID for the resource you want to update.

-For example, account IDs aren't avilable in the IdentityNow UI.
+For example, account IDs aren't avilable in the Identity Security Cloud UI.
 If you want to use the [Patch Account](https://developer.sailpoint.com/docs/api/v3/update-account) endpoint to make a change to a specific account, you first need to find out the account's ID.

 You can use the [List Accounts](https://developer.sailpoint.com/docs/api/v3/list-accounts) endpoint to view all the accounts in your tenant, along with their details, such as their identities.
 You can find your account and its ID in this list.